 Reason #3 — Don’t Count on Attractions and High-Touch Areas to Always Be Clean

 Guests shouldn’t assume that every attraction or high-touch area was recently cleaned…or cleaned at all.
-Disney has certainly increased cleaning frequency, but sanitation might not occur as often as you think.
-The Disney Skyliner cabins, for instance, are only cleaned once a day.
+Right after reopening Disney had certainly increased cleaning frequency.
+But now, sanitation might not occur as often as you think.
+Last we checked, the Disney Skyliner cabins, for instance, are only cleaned once a day.
 It’s best to assume that the surfaces you come in contact with may not always be recently sanitized!

 As silly as it sounds, carrying your own hand sanitizer may make you feel more comfortable while touring the theme parks.
 What kind of sanitizer is best?
 That’s generally up to your smell and texture preference.